Ejovi Nuwere: Fon

 Nuwere was the North American founder of the wireless company Fon, at one time the largest WiFi network in the world.
-He launched the company in the USA and organized a A-list of digerati to join the company as advisors.
+He launched the company in the USA and organized an A-list of digerati to join the company as advisors.

 The Infrastructure of Democracy

-In 2005 Nuwere gathered in Spain with a group of internet luminaries and security specialist that included Joi Ito, Jeff Moss, Chris Goggans and Dan Gillmore at the Madrid Summit to address the issue of terrorism and the internet.
-The result of the invite only conference attended by Kofi Annan and several prime ministers was document shared among the worlds politicians that addressed how to best fight terrorism while protecting the freedoms associated with the web.
+In 2005, Nuwere gathered in Spain with a group of internet luminaries and security specialists that included Joi Ito, Jeff Moss, Chris Goggans and Dan Gillmore at the Madrid Summit to address the issue of terrorism and the internet.
+The result of the invite-only conference attended by Kofi Annan and several prime ministers was a document shared among the world's politicians that addressed how to best fight terrorism while protecting the freedoms associated with the web.

 Columbia Music Entertainment

-Nuwere led Columbia Music Entertainment's R&D division working with CEO Sadahiko Hirose CTO Jordan Ritter, a childhood friend from his early computer security days.
+Nuwere led Columbia Music Entertainment's R&D division, working with CEO Sadahiko Hirose CTO Jordan Ritter, a childhood friend from his early computer security days.
 The team began building a Japanese-based, competition-oriented promotional platform for new artists called Otorevo.
-Despite the measurable successes of Otorevo, the company's Board of Directors voted to terminate all R&D projects in March 2008.
+Despite the measurable successes of Otorevo, the company's board of directors voted to terminate all R&D projects in March 2008.